Long table for interior design studio

 Our desk and table frame kits can hold very heavy table tops: for example, the Rugged frame kit can easily hold a concrete table top.

-Just look at these desks that our US colleagues have constructed using various table tops.
+Just look at these desks that our customers have constructed using various table tops.